tamarit/edd/README.md

 edd for concurrent programs
 ---------------------------

-The Erlang Declarative Debugger allow the user to debug concurrent programs in a similar way that sequential ones.
+The Erlang Declarative Debugger allows the user to debug concurrent programs in a similar way that sequential ones.
 To debug a function with concurrent features, the user would use 'edd:ddc/2', where the first parameter is the call to the buggy function, and the second is the timeout (in miliseconds) for the tracing